ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa4/index.md

 - When considering the running time of a method, make sure to take into account any helpers methods it uses!

-Example for `getAt` in the `CSE12DLList` class:
+Example for `get` in the `LinkedStringList` class:

-    The getAt method is O(1) in the best case, when the index is 0.
+    The get method is O(1) in the best case, when the index is 0.
 In this case it will do constant work checking the index and immediately return the first element, never entering the while loop.

-    The getAt method is O(n) in the worst case, because the index could be at the end of the list (for example, index n - 1).
+    The get method is O(n) in the worst case, because the index could be at the end of the list (for example, index n - 1).
 In this case, the while loop will run n times, spending constant time on each iteration, resulting in overall O(n) number of steps taken.